 Common KCSIE mistakes

-- Section 128 check skipped because 'we forgot' (mandatory for academy management)
+- Section 128 check skipped because 'we forgot' (mandatory for anyone in a management role at an academy, free school or independent school)

-- Old DBS certificate accepted (must be Enhanced + Barred List for child-facing roles)
+- Old DBS certificate accepted (must be enhanced with a Children's Barred List check for child-facing roles)

 Frequently asked questions